rnag/dataclass-wizard/docs/advanced/common_use_cases.rst

 other dataclasses.
 However if you do desire this behavior, see the :ref:`Global Meta Settings<Global Meta>` section below.

-Here's a quick example to demonstrate this behavior:
+Here's a quick example to confirm this behavior:

 .. code:: python3